AssistantApps/Documentation/docs/README.md

 Open your browser (Chrome, Firefox, etc) to `localhost:3000`

+---

-# Please Note
+## Please Note

-If you want make any `css` changes, please make them in the `scss` folder in the appropriate file.
+If you want make any `css` changes, please make them in the `scss` folder, in the appropriate file.
 The `css` files are generated from the `scss` files.

-You can test this buy running `npm run styles`.
+You can test this by running `npm run styles`.
 This command will compile the `scss` files into the `css` files and then minify those `css` files.

 <!-- Links used in the page -->